Mental Health And Brain Diseases: Stroke, Dementia, And Other Illnesses

 What is psychology?

-Even though psychology wasn't always thought of as a scientific discipline, philosophers have been studying the mind and behavior since ancient times.
-Different experts have given the word unique meanings, but they all view psychology as the study of the mind and behavior.
+Even though psychology wasn't always thought of as a scientific discipline, philosophers have been studying the brain and behavior since ancient times.
+Different experts have given the word unique meanings, but they all view psychology as the study of the brain and behavior.
 The first scientific research on psychology was done in the 1830s, meaning that as a science, it's less than 200 years old.

 Psychologists, therapists, and others in the psychology field study mental processes, including how they determine behavior, and how these behaviors can be changed.
 They experiment, investigate, and theorize about various themes, including personality, motivation, the unconscious mind, and human development.

-Psychologists and counselors who work directly with people who have mental health conditions offer treatments that are based on these studies and theories.
+Psychologists and counselors who work directly with people who have mental health conditions, such as mental illness or brain diseases, offer treatments that are based on these studies and theories.
 They may provide psychological testing, mental health care, and psychological services for schools and various industries and institutions.
 Most practicing psychologists offer some form of talk therapy and provide consultations.

-Brain diseases are physical problems that may or may not affect thoughts and behaviors.
+Brain diseases are nervous system disorders that may or may not affect thoughts and behaviors.
 They are caused by illness, genetics, or injury.
 The brain controls not only thought, but also speech, memory, movement, and many other biological functions.
 Even basic functions like breathing are controlled in the brain.

 • Strokes